inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave4.md

 ##### Jan Kåre Sandblåst
 Role: Coding director
 Main tasks: Focus on creating useful and easy to implement code.
-Having the ability to help other team members\
+Creating the mainframe/skeleton of our code,\
-understanding the code.
+while also having the ability to help other team-members understand it.

 ##### Arthur Andersen
 Role: Lead designer
 Main tasks: Learning how to use Tiled and implementing maps from tiled into the game.
 Creating the different\
 textures we need.
-Generally improving the experience for a real player
+In general thinking about improving the experience for a real player.

 #### Project Methodology
 Our project methodology has been the same throughout the project, with little changes.\